taylornielson22/hello-world/README.md

 ## __Module 4___

 ### Reasons to learn to code!
-_You will see imptovements in these 5 categories_
+_You will see improvements in these 5 categories_
 1. Creativity
 2. Self-Reliance
 3. Abstract Thinking